tomoconaka/COVID19-HGI-clinical-value/README.md

 All of these event are only counted if these occured within 30 days from the date of diagnosis (if missing use date of hospitalization instead).

 * severity
-1. `hospitalization` hospitalization
-2. `icu_admit` ICU admission. **For ALL COVID+ analysis, code those with non-hospitalized as 0, those with hospitalization but without ICU admission as missing.
+1. `icu_admit` ICU admission. **For ALL COVID+ analysis, code those with non-hospitalized as 0, those with hospitalization but without ICU admission as missing.
-3. `high_who_score` highest WHO score >= 6 according to the score below.
+2. `high_who_score` highest WHO score >= 6 according to the score below.

 ```
 -1 unknown